 Third-party test results

 We get antivirus test results by checking trusted third-party companies, including AV-TEST and AV-Comparatives.
-Unfortunately, iolo’s antivirus features haven’t recently been tested by these reputable companies.
+Unfortunately, iolo’s antivirus hasn't been tested by any of these reputable companies.

 This is a bit of a red flag because AV-TEST and AV-Comparatives generally test all major antivirus software, so you might immediately think something is wrong with the iolo antivirus features if they haven’t been tested.